✪ Check Game8 Endfield Twitter for daily tips!

 | Best Team Comps | All Character Builds | Team Building Guide | Best Gear for Each Character |

-The strongest characters in the current meta are Laevatain, Ardelia, and Yvonne.
-Laevatain and Yvonne are the strongest DPS units due to their high damage output, with Laevatain excelling in AoE content and Yvonne in single target.
+The strongest characters in the current meta are Laevatain and Ardelia.
+Laevatain is the strongest DPS due to her high damage output, excelling in AoE and performing well in single-target content.

 Ardelia is the current uncontested best support, featuring potent debuffs applicable for both Arts and Physical teams.